 Match the landscape to your textured sports court.
-Use low growing bushes and grass.
+Use low-growing bushes and grass.
 Contact a local landscaper for ideas and let them do the work.
-You will be excited with what you have created.
+You will be excited about what you have created.

 If you don’t want to pour concrete or have a court base constructed, or you don’t feel like you want to make that much of a commitment, create a customizable backyard sports court with textured mats.
 Textured mats can be purchased in pieces from home improvement stores and be arranged just as you want.
 If you need to move the court, just pick up the pieces and move them somewhere else.
 A gorgeous green lawn goes well with textured mats.

 Not everyone loves basketball, but everyone loves playing outside.
 Construct your backyard sports court as a tennis court using the same basic principles as you would a basketball court.
 Concrete or textured mats work well when constructing a tennis court.
 Landscaping?
 If you want to hide your court, try planting fast-growing trees and bushes.
 Trees and bushes will give you the privacy you need.
 Your local landscaping company is the perfect place to get answers for landscaping a tennis court area.

 Volleyball courts are great fun and can easily be created in your backyard by clearing out an area, framing it in, and dumping sand.
 Constructing a volleyball court is simple, and you can contact a landscaping company to bring in the sand.
 Now all you need is the space, the net, and the players.